 Joseph L. Kish is a Shareholder in Segal McCambridge's Chicago office and serves as Co-Chair of the firm's Technology and Cyber Risk Practice Group and Chair of the firm's Pro Bono & Public Service Committee.
-Having joined the firm in 2018, Mr. Kish brings notable, career-long litigation experience with him.
+Mr. Kish brings notable, career-long litigation experience with him.
 He devotes a significant portion of his practice to the defense of business litigation, complex commercial, technology, and intellectual property law matters.
 He is also skilled in the defense of employment matters, namely employment mobility actions and state and federal employment discrimination actions.
 Over the course of Mr. Kish's career, he has represented and counseled clients in matters requiring class action.
 He represents clients in defense of data breach, privacy, fraud, defamation, professional negligence and breach of contract claims.
 He also has experience in professional liability, focusing on lawyer liability, and insurance coverage and bad faith.
 Mr. Kish is highly focused on and skilled at risk and liability management, often times counseling clients in large scale documentary evidence and electronic discovery productions.

 A seasoned trial attorney, Mr. Kish maintains a national trial practice.
 He has represented clients at both the trial and appellate levels in federal and state courts in a myriad of different jurisdictions nationally.
 Mr. Kish is licensed to practice in Illinois and California and is admitted to the bars of district and circuit courts across the country.